 Consumer behavior refers to the study of how individuals, groups, or organizations select, buy, use, and dispose of goods, services, ideas, or experiences to satisfy their needs and wants.

 Consumer behavior blends elements from psychology, sociology, social anthropology, marketing, and economics.
-It attempts to understand the decision-making processes of buyers, both individually and in groups.
+It attempts to understand buyers’ decision-making processes individually and in groups.

 Background Overview of Consumer Behavior

-Consumer behavior emerged in the 1960s and 70s as a distinct sub-discipline in the marketing area.
-It was heavily influenced by the cognitive psychology movement, which emphasized the role of information processing in decision making.
+Consumer behavior emerged in the 1960s and 1970s as a distinct sub-discipline in marketing.
+It was heavily influenced by the cognitive psychology movement, which emphasized the role of information processing in decision-making.

 Over time, it has evolved to incorporate the effects of various external and internal factors on the consumer decision-making process.